-Premium, deluxe, or high-priced inversion tables may even be motorized, eliminating the need for you to invert or return to an upright position manually.
+Premium, deluxe, or high-priced tables may even be motorized, eliminating the need for you to invert or return to an upright position manually.

 Inversion tables must be able to support your weight.
-Depending on the materials used to construct the table, its capacity may or may not accommodate you.
+Depending on the materials used to construct the table, their capacity may or may not accommodate you.

-Always check the weight capacity of an inversion table before purchase.
-In our inversion table reviews, the weight capacity ranges between 300 and 350 pounds.
+Always check its weight limit before purchasing.
+In our reviews, the weight capacity ranges between 300 and 350 pounds.

 Nothing is more important than the quality of the materials used to make the best inversion table.

 Most inversion tables will require some degree of assembly.
 For the most part, this assembly should be uncomplicated.
 It should be described clearly in an included instruction manual.

-If you are unfamiliar with inversion tables, it may be worthwhile to purchase expert assembly from the table vendor.
+If you are unfamiliar with inversion tables, it may be worthwhile to purchase expert assembly from the manufacturer.

-Do not take any risks when assembling your inversion table.
+Do not take any risks when assembling your table.
 If put together improperly, you may void your warranty.
 Even worse, you may injure yourself.

 After you purchase an inversion table, you may face difficulty when assembling it.
 You may find it broken or defective.
 You may decide that the inversion makes you too light-headed.